sanihaseeb/ShopifyChallenge/README.md

 ## How To Run
 -   Clone the repository
 -   cd back-end
--   **Kindly download .env file and place it in the root/src directory before running the app [I removed it to not show sensitive information].
-You can download it from here: [env](https://drive.google.com/drive/folders/1qsTvZjG3ugx8yY8oAbLX50wIGKWj9LyC?usp=sharing)**
+-   **Kindly download .env file and place it in the root/src directory before running the app.
+You can download it from here: [env](https://drive.google.com/drive/folders/1aNHwIVWKxvnTJVO8H7H3HPkptuajlPdD?usp=sharing)]**
 -   run the command `npm install`
 -   run the command `npm run dev`
 -   Wait until the application says `Connected to DB` and displays the active port.